The King of the Huns meets his match.

 Director Davide Livermore fuses video projections with colossal set pieces to create an awe-inspiring world for Attila.

-This co-production with La Scala was a tremendous success at its Milan premiere.
+This co-production with La Scala was a tremendous success at its Milan premiere, and had critics raving at its brief Sydney season in 2020.
 It’s a “blockbuster spectacle” (Financial Times), with four vivid characters, two horses and plenty of crowd scenes.

 Alexander Vinogradov is Attila, opposite Natalie Aroyan singing her critically acclaimed Odabella.